SwayaanTechnologies/istios/istios_microk8s_complete_guide.md

 In order to direct traffic within your mesh, Istio needs to know where all your endpoints are, and which services they belong to.
 To populate its own service registry, Istio connects to a service discovery system.
 For example, if you’ve installed Istio on a Kubernetes cluster, then Istio automatically detects the services and endpoints in that cluster.

-You can also configure Istios traffic configuration to direct a particular percentage of traffic to a new version of a service as part of A/B testing, or apply a different load balancing policy to traffic for a particular subset of service instances.
+You can also configure istio traffic configuration to direct a particular percentage of traffic to a new version of a service as part of A/B testing, or apply a different load balancing policy to traffic for a particular subset of service instances.

 Like other Istio configuration, the API is specified using Kubernetes custom resource definitions (CRDs), which you can configure using YAML